 Essential games and experiences offer the very best in VR today.
 While not necessarily perfect, these will set high bars in multiple areas, be they overall immersion, graphical fidelity, gameplay quality, narrative excellence or otherwise.
 These are absolute must-have experiences.

 Great games and experiences will be titles you’re very likely to enjoy, even if they don’t reach the same heights or break as much ground as Essential VR apps.
 Experiences with this rating may have a fair few obvious flaws, but the pros will still clearly outweigh the cons, making for an easy recommendation to just about anyone.

 Good games and experiences are rock-solid titles that leave an overall positive impression, even if they have some glaring issues.
 It might be that the experience sets a high bar for presentation, but is ultimately a little repetitive to play, or winds up being far too short.
 Make no mistake, a Good rating still means an app is worth checking out if you have any interest in it.

-Okay games and experiences are generally uninspiring; they either fail to leave any kind of lasting impression on the user, even if they’re not especially bad.
+Okay games and experiences can cover a few bases.
+It could be that the actual content on offer is quite good, but is overshadowed by some really troubling issues.
+Or it could be that the app is generally uninspiring; they either fail to leave any kind of lasting impression on the user, even if they’re not especially bad.
 There could be technical constraints limiting your enjoyment, or the overall design might actively detract from the experience.
 You might want to seek out an Okay experience if you’re a die-hard fan of a given genre or brand, but it’s not essential in any way.

 Avoids are at the bottom of the pile when it comes to games and experiences you should try in your headset.
 Expect these to be either buggy, broken messes that leave you spinning from nausea or just straight up terribly-made games, films or otherwise.
 Chances are you won’t see too many Avoids but, when you do, you’ll know to stay far away.